PhenomDevel/PhenomRaidTools/README.md

 - Refactor `GUI/*` for better readability and generalize some widget generation functions

 - Add full support for `Phenom Raid Tools: Receiver` without using [WeakAuras2](https://github.com/WeakAuras/WeakAuras2/releases)

+- Add configuration of raid roster

+- Add dropdown to `targets` of messages which holds the configured raid roster entries